7 Konglish Housing Words You’ll Hear in Korea — From Apartment (아파트) to One Room (원룸)

 💛 Story Note

-• Officetel (오피스텔, o-pi-seu-tel) = modern studio apartment
+• Officetel (오피스텔, o-pi-seu-tel) = studio / small apartment in a mixed-use building

 • Popular with young professionals near transit